amithasivaji24/AmithaS-OOPsLabSolution/README.md

 e)	Use parameterized constructor of class Employee, to pass firstName, lastName.
 f)	Create a separate CredentialService which will have generatePassword, generateEmailAddress, & showCredentials method.

+Sample output:

+Please enter the department from the following
+1. Technical
+2. Admin
+3. Human Resource
+4. Legal

+1

+Dear Amitha your generated credentials are as follows Email -->  amithasivaji@tech.abcpvtltd.com
+Password --> 181E@wFT